eliva1e/clover/README.md

 ## Static page

 You can generate static HTML page to use it in any hosting service (e.g. Vercel, GitHub Pages, nginx) using Clover CLI.
-Please note that URL shortener won't work with static page.

 Download the latest Clover CLI from [Releases](https://github.com/eliva1e/clover/releases) and run: